romainsacchi/carculator/docs/introduction.rst

 It is initially based on the model developed in `Uncertain environmental footprint of current and future battery electric vehicles by Cox, et al (2018) <https://pubs.acs.org/doi/10.1021/acs.est.8b00261>`_.

-More specifically, **Carculator** generates Brightway2- and Simapro-compatible inventories, but also provides characterized results against several mid- and endpoint indicators (e.g., ReCiPe, Ecological Scarcity) and life cycle cost indicators.
+More specifically, **Carculator** generates Brightway2- and Simapro-compatible inventories, but also directly provides characterized results against several mid- and endpoint indicators (e.g., ReCiPe, Ecological Scarcity) and life cycle cost indicators.

 Why?